Aaron Henry (footballer)

-Aaron Lewis Henry (born 31 August 2003) is an English footballer who plays as a midfielder for Charlton Athletic.
+Aaron Lewis Henry (born 31 August 2003) is an English footballer who plays as a midfielder for National League side Boreham Wood.

 Club career

 Charlton Athletic

 Henry made his professional debut with Charlton Athletic in a 1–0 FA Cup loss to West Bromwich Albion on 4 January 2020.
 In October 2020, he signed a professional contract with Charlton until 2023.

-He scored his first goal for Charlton in an EFL Cup tie against Queens Park Rangers on 9 August 2022.
+Henry scored his first goal for Charlton in an EFL Cup tie against Queens Park Rangers on 9 August 2022.

+On 31 May 2023, Henry – at the age of 19 – signed a new two-year deal with Charlton Athletic with an option for the third year.

+On 30 May 2025, it was confirmed Henry would leave the club following the conclusion of his contract.

 Wealdstone (loan)

 On 4 February 2022, Henry joined Wealdstone on an initial one-month loan, which was extended until the end of the season in March 2022.

 On 19 March 2022, Henry scored his first senior goal, a 25 yard free kick in an eventual 4-2 defeat to Stockport County.
 Henry played a total of 20 times for Wealdstone, scoring one further goal for the club, also a free kick, in a 2-0 victory over Boreham Wood.